kino-the-cat/AltTrack/README.md

+# AltTrack

 Simple hacked up prototype for finding alts.

+## How to use

-Add `https://raw.githubusercontent.com/kino-the-cat/stalker_plugin/master/repo.json` to your custom plugin repositories.
+Add `https://raw.githubusercontent.com/kino-the-cat/AltTrack/master/repo.json` to your custom plugin repositories.

-Use `/stalk` to open the window.
+Use `/alttrack` to open the window.